-Is contact tracing only performed when a positive test is received?
+11. Is contact tracing only performed when a positive test is received?
+(Updated 10/27/2020)

-Contact tracing is performed for a confirmed case (laboratory confirmed positive) or a probable case (person with clinically compatible COVID-like symptoms and epidemiologically linked (known exposure) to a confirmed case or testing positive by an antigen test).
+Contact tracing is performed for a confirmed case (laboratory confirmed positive PCR test) or a probable case (positive antigen test OR person with clinically compatible COVID-like symptoms and epidemiologically linked2 via known exposure to a confirmed case. or testing positive by an antigen test).

-If a confirmed or probable COVID case is identified in a classroom, or on a school bus, who will be considered close contacts that need to be quarantined for 14 calendar days?
+12. If a confirmed or probable COVID-19 case is identified in a classroom, or on a school bus, who will be considered close contacts that need to be quarantined for 14 calendar days?
 Will this include the entire classroom or all the students on the bus?
+(Updated 10/27/2020)

-Exposure in a classroom should be limited to everyone with whom the confirmed or probable COVID case had close contact, within 6 feet, for at least 15 minutes throughout the course of a day.
+Exposure in a classroom should be limited to everyone with whom the confirmed or probable COVID case had close contact, within 6 feet, for a cumulative total of at least 15 minutes throughout the course of a day 24-hour period.
 Exposure on a bus must include everyone who sat within 6 feet of the confirmed or probable COVID case for 15 minutes or longer.
-A possible approach to identifying close contacts on a bus would be to include persons who sat 3 rows in front and 3 rows behind the confirmed or probable COVID .case.
+A possible approach to identifying close contacts on a bus would be to include persons who sat 3 rows in front and 3 rows behind the confirmed or probable COVID case.

-If the close contact and the COVID case were both wearing their cloth face coverings when the exposure occurred, is the close contact still required to be quarantined?
+13. If the close contact and the COVID case were both wearing their cloth face coverings when the exposure occurred, is the close contact still required to be quarantined?